assaff/msc-thesis/source/background.rst

 Hallmarks of peptide-protein interactions
 ------------------------------------------------------

-Protein-protein interactions are involved in numerous cellular processes, from *something* to *something else*.
+Protein interactions are involved in all cellular processes.

-These interactions take place at interfaces of various forms, depending on the function and structure of the parties involved.
+These interactions take place at molecular interfaces of various forms, depending on the function and structure of the parties involved.
 Many interfaces, especially in large, stable complexes, feature two globular proteins each exposing a relatively broad, flat surface as binding interface.

-Alternatively, these interactions are mediated by a short, linear peptide (whether as a free molecule, or a segment in one partner), interacting with a patch on the surface of another protein (i.e. a receptor).
+Alternatively, these interactions are mediated by a short, linear peptide (whether as a free molecule, or a short region in one partner), binding a globular domain of another protein (i.e. a receptor).
 Often, the peptide is disordered in solution, yet assumes a defined structure upon binding.